Teach someone to drive

-- Pass an eyesight test (taken at a Transport DVS Centre, regional office or agent in WA).
+- Pass an eyesight test (taken at a DVS centre, regional DoT office or agent in WA).

 - Declare any medical conditions that are likely to affect their ability to drive safely.

-- Pay the prescribed driver's licence application fee, and learner guide and log book fee.
+- Pay the prescribed driver's licence application fee, and Learner Log Book fee (if using the printed log book).

-* The exemption will not apply when a student undertakes the CTT at a DVS Centre, regional office or agent or if the certificate has expired.
+* The exemption will not apply when a student undertakes the CTT at a DVS centre, regional DoT office or agent or if the certificate has expired.